 \subsubsection{Rezzolla-Zhidenko metric in $3+1$ dimensions}

-In this work, we choose the Rezzolla-Zhidenko (RZ) metric, introduced in Ref.~\cite{Rezzolla:2014mua} for spherically symmetric 3+1 dimensional black holes.
-It was extended as Konoplya-Rezzolla-Zhidenko (KRZ) metric to axial symmetric black holes in Ref.~\cite{Konoplya:2016jvv}, and for a $D$-dimensional black holes, where $D\geq4$ in Ref.~\cite{Konoplya:2020kqb}.
+In this work, we study a slight modification of the RZ metric, which was originally introduced in Ref.~\cite{Rezzolla:2014mua} for spherically symmetric 3+1 dimensional black holes.
+It was extended as the Konoplya-Rezzolla-Zhidenko (KRZ) metric to axial symmetric black holes in Ref.~\cite{Konoplya:2016jvv}, and for a $D$-dimensional black holes, where $D\geq4$ in Ref.~\cite{Konoplya:2020kqb}.
 The advantage of the (K)RZ metric is its continued fractions expansion, making it very efficient in modeling significant deviations with only a few parameters; see Ref.~\cite{Konoplya:2020hyk} for a demonstration.

 We refer to the original work~\cite{Rezzolla:2014mua} for a complete discussion of the RZ metric.
 In the following, we only report the main equations for a general $D$ dimensional case, but we will adjust the angular line element and the radial compactification later in our application.
 The RZ line element is given by